ibnHatab/web-midi/README.md

  Web MIDI API on [W3C](http://webaudio.github.io/web-midi-api/)

+Don't look back, the lemmings are gaining on you.

 ## Implementation details

 Obtaining Access to MIDI Devices implemented as Task to bind it nicely